 For this, we use Google Analytics tool, which lets us collect and analyse the relevant data.
 You can learn more about how Google Analytics works and the information it allows us to collect and analyse here.
 You may opt-out from the collection of data by Google Analytics, as described here.

-Legal basis to collect analytical data is a necessity to perform our service to provide you with our Website and our legitimate interest to improve it.
+Legal basis to collect analytical data is our legitimate interest to improve the Website.

 A cookie is a small data file that the Website writes to your device when you browse it.
 A cookie enables the Website to remember your actions and preferences over a period, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.